Single-handed sailing: The pioneers

 The recorded history of modern single-handed voyages begins with an American sailor, Josiah Shackford, who is reported to have sailed from France to Surinam, in South America, although this has not been reliably authenticated.
 Another unauthenticated voyage is that of Captain Cleveland of Salem, who was said to have sailed nearly around the world single-handed in a 15 ft boat around 1800.
 A more likely account is that of J.M.
 Crenston, who is reported to have sailed a 40 ft boat from New Bedford, Massachusetts, to San Francisco (whether by Cape Horn or the Strait of Magellan is unknown).

-Single-handed sailing received a great impetus in the middle of the 19th century, when it was popularised by two British sailors, R.T.
-McMullen and John MacGregor.
+Single-handed sailing received a great impetus in the middle of the 19th century, when it was popularised by three British sailors, R.T.
+McMullen, John MacGregor and Frank Cowper.
 Although neither man made a major single-handed offshore passage, MacGregor achieved some fame for sailing a 21 ft yawl from London to Paris and back in 1867.
-His book, The Voyage Alone in the Yawl Rob Roy, and McMullen's book, Down Channel, published in 1869, inspired many people to cruise.
+His book, The Voyage Alone in the Yawl Rob Roy; McMullen's book, Down Channel, published in 1869, and Frank Cowper's classic Sailing Tours series (1892–96) inspired many people to cruise.

 The first authenticated single-handed ocean crossing was made in 1876 by a 30-year-old fisherman named Alfred "Centennial" Johnson.
 Johnson sailed out of Gloucester, Massachusetts, to cross the Atlantic Ocean in an open dory named Centennial.
 His voyage was timed to celebrate the United States centennial.
 He set off on the 3000 nmi crossing on June 15, 1876; he averaged about 70 mi a day, and contacted many vessels along the way, getting positions from their navigators.
 After surviving a major gale that capsized the boat, he finally made landfall at Abercastle, Wales, on August 12, 1876.
 Another Gloucesterman, Howard Blackburn, made single-handed Atlantic crossings in 1899 and 1901.
-In 1882, Bernard Gilboy sailed a 19 ft schooner that he built himself from San Francisco 7000 mi across the Pacific in 162 days until he was picked up exhausted and starving off Queensland, Australia after a swordfish pierced his hull and he lost the rudder.
+In 1882, Bernard Gilboy sailed a 19 ft schooner that he built himself from San Francisco 7000 mi across the Pacific in 162 days until he was picked up exhausted and starving off Queensland, Australia, after a swordfish pierced his hull and he lost the rudder.